mel0620/reusable_codes/README.md

 # reusable_codes

-This codes are for the future purposes only
+This could be used for future projects.